yazi-rs/yazi-rs.github.io/docs/configuration/keymap.md

 ### `leave`

-Go back to the parent directory.
+Go back to the parent directory of the hovered file, or the parent of the current working directory if no file is hovered on.

 ### `enter`